freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/index.md

 > [!NOTE]
 > You will need to have our scoped registry added in order for Unity to find the visual scripting package.
 How to do this is documented in the [general setup section](/creators-guide/setup/installing-vpe.html#vpe-package).

-Once the visual scripting package is install, you can [set up](xref:uvs_setup) the gamelogic engine for it.
+Once the visual scripting package is installed, you can [set up](xref:uvs_setup) the Gamelogic engine for it.

 ## Disclaimer

 We've successfully used this package in a single player EM game.
 Its logic was relatively simple, and there are two important distinctions between an EM game and a modern era game:

 1. Modern games have light shows that need to be programmed
-2. Modern games have a display like a DMD or even a high resolution LCD that needs content in form of pixel data.
+2. Modern games have a display like a DMD or even a high-resolution LCD that needs content in form of pixel data.

 Visual scripting does neither of that.
 As mentioned above, it's good at reading switch changes and triggering coils and single lamps.
 Driving a segment display or score reel is very well feasible too, but don't expect to recreate JJP's Guns N' Roses just yet.